aichohan/speedBuffy/README.md

 A zero-install ASCII speed test for Linux/Raspberry Pi systems.

-## 🤔 Why SpeedBuffy?
+## 🤔 Why speedBuffy?

 You often need a quick, clean speed test without installing packages or heavy binaries.
 SpeedBuffy is a zero-install script that uses native Linux tools to measure latency, download, and upload speeds, with live ASCII visuals and JSON for CI/automation.

-SpeedBuffy relies only on common tools found in most Linux distributions:
+speedBuffy relies only on common tools found in most Linux distributions:
 - `bash` - For script execution
 - `curl` - For download/upload tests
 - `ping` - For latency tests